Japanese submarine I-168: Second war patrol: Battle of Midway

 With her batteries nearly exhausted, I-168 surfaced at 16:40, an hour before sunset, intending to fight it out on the surface if necessary.
 She sighted Gwin, Hughes, and Monaghan about 5 nmi away but they did not detect her, so she ran west on the surface at 14 kn, the best speed she could make, to charge batteries and ventilate her interior spaces.
 Tanabe transmitted a report to Combined Fleet headquarters claiming to have sunk Yorktown.
 According to one source, two American destroyers spotted I-168 at a range of 11,000 yd, and commenced firing at her from a range of 6,500 yd about 30 minutes after sighting her; another source states that a single destroyer engaged her, closing to a range of 5,470 yd and firing at her intermittently.
 After her crew completed emergency repairs to one of her electric motors, I-168 submerged and evaded the approaching destroyers.
 She surfaced again at 20:00, having survived attacks with 40 depth charges over the course of 13 hours.

 After conducting emergency repairs, I-168 limped back to Japan using only two engines, a journey of twelve days.
 Almost out of fuel, she arrived at Yokosuka, Japan, on 19 June 1942.
 After refueling, she proceeded to Kure, Japan, which she reached the same day.
 At Kure, a large crowd greeted her, music was played, and dignitaries made speeches.
 I-168 moved from Kure to Sasebo on 25 or 26 June 1942, according to different sources, and began repairs there.

 I-168s 6 June report of having sunk Yorktown was premature, but Yorktown eventually rolled over and sank in 16,650 ft of water on the morning of 7 June 1942.
 One of only two Japanese submarines to make contact with enemy forces during the Battle of Midway and the only one to inflict damage, I-168 sank the only two ships the U.S. Navy lost during the battle, and at the time Yorktown was the largest ship sunk by a submarine during the Pacific campaign of World War II.
-This would be Surpassed By the Sinking of the IJN Carrier Shinano By the USS Archerfish SS-311 On 29 November 1944.
+This would be surpassed by the sinking of the IJN Carrier Shinano by the USS Archerfish on 29 November 1944.